 The need for deciding upon a suitable capital structure stems from the fact that it is typically less expensive to obtain debt financing when compared to equity.
 The businesses, therefore, must be careful to employ such a proportion of debt, the cost of which does not outweigh the returns on its investment, consequently leaving a greater chunk of returns for the shareholders.
 Such an analysis we call ‘Capital Structure Analysis.’

 Determining the best-fit capital structure is equally relevant for small businesses as it is for huge corporations.
 The ideal capital structure strikes a balance between the risk and returns, seeking to maximize the price of the stock while minimizing the cost of capital.

 Moreover, it also influences the organizations’ risk profile, ability to obtain funding and its cost, resilience to economic and industrial downturns, appeal to various stakeholders, and their expected return on investment.

 Modigliani Miller Proposition

-While this theory has been replaced by several modern theories, the study of capital structure analysis cannot be complete without understanding the MM approach.
-It explains the fundamental relationship between the capital structure and cost of equity introducing the impact of taxes and financial distress.
+While several modern theories have replaced this theory, the study of capital structure analysis cannot be complete without understanding the MM approach.
+It explains the fundamental relationship between the capital structure and the cost of equity, introducing the impact of taxes and financial distress.

 |VU Value of unlevered firm||Ke Cost of Equity|